antz22/ultimate-guide-to-flutter/README.md

 Other properties of Column include crossAxisAlignment, mainAxisSize, and more.
 Chances are, if you feel like you need to do something to style your widget, you just need to Google the properties of that widget, or Google how to accomplish what you need to find which property to use.

-The amount of properties and classes you need might seem a bit daunting to learn about, but over time it will become intuitive for you!
+The amount of properties and classes you need might seem a bit daunting to learn about, but over time it will become intuitive for you (plus, Google is your best friend)!

 ### Formatting